 John Sheehan, LMSW, Director of Ecumenical Outreach Partnership

 Robbie Sherman, Case Manager

 Lunch is served on the sidewalk at 1 pm.
-Toiletries with hand sanitizers and masks are provided.
+Masks are provided.
+Mobile Clinic available most Wednesdays.

 1 East 29th St. (between Fifth Avenue & Madison Avenue)